justmert/IPIVA/README.md

 </p>

-Under the `payload` key, we will see the metadata:
+Under the `payload` key, we will see the IPIVA metadata:

 ```
 {